Call of Duty Mobile brings a heady mix of action, both in multiplayer and battle royale gameplay.

 Turn the brightness up: What you see is what you shoot.
 The brighter the better, so turn off auto-brightness, turn up the levels and make sure "night mode" or the "blue light filter" isn't on, as it will skew the visuals.

 Connect your Xbox or PS4 controller controller: Via a recent update to the game, you can now connect a console controller to play on your mobile.
 You'll be paired with other people using controllers when you play, so you don't get an unfair advantage.
 First connect the controller to your device via Bluetooth, then head into settings > controller and you can see when the controller is connected and customise things.

 Call of Duty Mobile best settings and controls

-There's a wealth of settings and options for Call of Duty: Mobile and those which are best depend very much on how you like to play and what phone or tablet you're playing on.
-It's worth taking the time to test the options.
+There's a wealth of settings and options for Call of Duty: Mobile and the best depends very much on how you like to play and what phone or tablet you're playing on.
+It's worth taking the time to test all the options.

 Choose Advanced mode: There are two methods of control, simple or advanced that you'll be presented at the start of the game.
 Simple is autofire when you're pointing at someone, but Advanced gives you full control and it's the latter you should choose - even if it means getting a little more practise.
 You'll never get anywhere on simple controls.

 Customise your controls: From the lobby, tap the settings cog and you'll open up all the settings for the game.
 In Controls you'll have the option for Simple and Advanced, as above, but in advanced you have the customise button - tap this and you can drag control elements to new locations.
 Be aware that multiplayer and battle royale have slightly different docks, so customise both.